Becoming comfortable with Zoom's scheduling and invitation features will help you host successful meetings. This article covers:

 - Application Invitation

-Responses to a meeting invitation appear in Google Calendar in the same way as response to other Calendar events.
+Responses to a meeting invitation appear in Google Calendar in the same way as responses to other Calendar events.

-Meeting links sent in email, text, or other format do not have an RSVP feature and if you as the host would like responses, you need to ask your attendees to let you know they will be attending the meeting.
+Meeting links sent in email, text, or other formats do not have an RSVP feature.
+If you as the host would like responses, you need to ask your attendees to let you know they will be attending the meeting.

 Web Portal Invitation

-- Click on the topic of your meeting.
+- Select the topic or title of your meeting.

-- Choose Google Calendar to automatically create a calendar event on your UMN calendar.
+- To the right of Time, choose Google Calendar to automatically create a calendar event on your UMN calendar.
 You can then invite others to this calendar event.

-- Note: the first time you choose this option, follow the prompt to Allow Zoom to access your Google Calendar.
+- Note: The first time you choose this option (and occasionally in the future when Zoom or Google updates), follow the prompt to Allow Zoom to access your Google Calendar.
 This gives Zoom permission to add your Zoom meeting or webinar to your calendar.

-- You can then paste this text into an email, a chat message, or anywhere else on your computer.
+- Paste this text into an email, a chat message, or calendar invite.

-- In order to use this option, you must have the Zoom for Meetings desktop application installed on your computer.
+To use this option, you must have the Zoom Desktop App/Client installed on your computer.

 - Launch the Zoom.us application on your computer